samitbasu/rhdl/doc/latte24/slides/latte24/slides.md

 - FPGA specific code split out into `board support packages`
 - Manages toolchain and constraint generation
 - Third party BSPs do exist on `crates.io`!
+- Reuse via structural composition of modules
+- Internal logic is encapsulated and hidden
+- Very similar to how schematics are built

 ::right::